 When confronted or harassed, they will raise up to one-third of their body straight off the ground and will still be able to move forward to attack.
 They will also show off their iconic hoods and emit a loud bone-chilling hiss that resembles almost a growling dog.

 Fortunately, the King Cobra snake is shy by nature and will avoid humans at all costs, whenever possible, but they are notably aggressive when cornered.
+This is why many other venomous snakes within their range are responsible for far more fatal snake bites, most of them caused by a group called the big four.

 Diet / Feeding